-- Advice on first steps including how to gather evidence
+- Help with the first steps, including how to gather evidence

-- Help to get content removed from websites and social media
+- Advice to get content removed from websites and social media

 - Connection with specialist agencies and experts

-- Assistance to establish building proactive approaches to online safety and digital citizenship
+- Assistance to establish proactive approaches to online safety and digital citizenship

 For more information about Netsafe’s services and how we can assist schools visit the Our Services page.

 We also offer a free text support service for young people.
 If you have a student who wants to contact Netsafe directly, they can text ‘Netsafe’ to 4282.